VilledeMontreal/hochelaga/source/_patterns/02-organisms/10-sidebar-blocks/01-sidebar-block.md

 * Each subsection may have one or many subtitles (hx.subtitle)
 * The subsection title inherits from the H5 styling.

-### Sections

-* The base unit to space out content blocks vertically is a div.subsection.
-* Each subsection may have one or many subtitles (hx.subtitle)
-* The subsection title inherits from the H5 styling.

 ### Color schemes